talss89/motorcycle-canbus-info/Motorcycles/triumph-tiger-1200-gen3.md

 The buttons each are allocated 2 bits (or a *crumb*).
 They shift left on press, or 1 == inactive, 2 == pressed.

+Headlight main / DRL is also on bytes 0-3, but I forgot to note the bits.
+Will update.

 > :thinking: **Possibility**
 >
 > From the wiring diagram, it seems that the switchgear -> chassis ECM is via LIN.
 This could explain why 2 bits are used for each button state.
 Perhaps this is so the chassis ECM can detect tri state - `On / Off / Fault`.